NXLog Documentation

 IETF syslog format

-IETF Syslog uses a base format similar to that of BSD Syslog.
+IETF syslog uses a base format similar to that of BSD syslog.

 Base IETF syslog format